YahiaElTai/ms-commerce/services/cart/README.md

 ### Creating a cart

-The Product service (coming soon) will emit events about creating and updating products with details about all their variants.
+The Product service will emit events about creating and updating products with details about all their variants.

 Cart service will listen for those events and store the exact products in its own database.